DropSnorz/ShowcaseFX/README.md

 ### Manage Layouts
-NOTE: When you are working with built-in showcase layouts you must fix the size of content nodes as the resizing behaviour are not handled by layouts.
-Use medhods .`setPrefSize()` or  `setMaxSize()` on content nodes or add css rules `-fx-pref-width`, `-fx-pref-height`, `-fx-max-width`, `-fx-max-height`.
+NOTE: When you are working with built-in layouts you must fix the size of content nodes as the resizing behaviour is not handled by layouts.
+Use medhods `setMaxSize()` or `setPrefSize()` on content nodes or add css rules `-fx-max-width`, `-fx-max-height`, `-fx-pref-width`, `-fx-pref-height`.
 Built-in Layout:
 - AutoShowcaseLayout (Auto. placement strategy)
 - Tooltip ShowcaseLayout (Put content node inside tooltips)